OpenWebconcept/openpdd/README.md

 3. Run `npm install` to install dependencies
 4. Run `npm start` to compile assets

-A FontAwesome Pro token is required to install dependencies.
-If you don't have one, remove the `@fortawesome/fontawesome-pro` dependency from `package.json` and then run `npm install` again.
+[You need to configure a FontAwesome Pro token](https://fontawesome.com/v6/docs/web/setup/packages#set-up-npm-token-for-all-projects), to make all fonts work as intended.
+However, using the intended fonts is optional and you don't need a paid license.
+After you have configured a token, run `npm install` again.

 ## ⚙️ Theme structure